InstaMsg/instamsg-c/README.md

 # instamsg-c
-This is a client for InstaMsg IoT messaging cloud service to be used on IOT devices that use embedded c.
+This is a client for InstaMsg IoT messaging cloud service to be used on IOT devices that use embedded-c.